LADY AND THE TRAMP

 space to play with.

-Put it all together, and Lady and the Tramp is just as magical and enchanting today as it first was 55 years ago.
+Put it all together, and Lady and the Tramp is just as magical and enchanting today as it first was nearly 65 years ago.
 That's what I call the true mark of a classic.

 This 7.1 DTS HD mix is very good, and quite tasteful...the rear channels don't overwhelm, but they come in handy, such as when thunder rumbles or there is off-screen activity.
 The music and songs sound full and terrific, and the overall track is clean, rich and detailed.

 The disc is Blu, but the carpet is red for the extras.
 This Blu-ray includes Disney Second Screen, which will allow you to see some of Walt Disney's story meetings on your laptop or tablet while watching the movie...very cool.
+You can also watch the entire movie in sing-along mode.
 There are three sketchy deleted scenes, and a never used musical number.
 Diane Disney Miller introduces the film, and speaks about her father in a short featurette, while giving us a look at the Disney Family Museum.

 The original DVD features are here , and they start